Moors murders: John Kilbride

-In the early evening of 23 November 1963, at a market in Ashton-under-Lyne, Brady and Hindley offered 12-year-old John Kilbride a lift home, also promising him a bottle of sherry.
+In the early evening of 23 November 1963, at a market in Ashton-under-Lyne, Brady and Hindley offered twelve-year-old John Kilbride a lift home, also promising him a bottle of sherry.
 Once Kilbride was inside Hindley's hired Ford Anglia car, Brady said they would have to make a detour to their home for the sherry.
 Brady then suggested another detour, this time to search for a glove Hindley had lost on Saddleworth Moor.
 When they reached the moor, Brady took Kilbride with him while Hindley waited in the car.
-Brady then sexually assaulted Kilbride and tried to slit his throat with a six-inch serrated blade before strangling him with a shoelace or string.
+Brady sexually assaulted Kilbride and tried to slit his throat with a six-inch serrated blade before strangling him with a shoelace or string.
 He then buried Kilbride's body in a shallow grave and, at some point afterwards, photographed Hindley and her pet dog standing atop the recently disturbed ground.

 Keith Bennett

-Early in the evening of 16 June 1964, Hindley asked 12-year-old Keith Bennett, who was on his way to his grandmother's house in Longsight, for help in loading some boxes into her Mini, after which she said she would drive him home.
+Early in the evening of 16 June 1964, Hindley asked twelve-year-old Keith Bennett, who was on his way to his grandmother's house in Longsight, for help in loading some boxes into her Mini, after which she said she would drive him home.
 Brady was in the back of the van.
 Hindley drove to a lay-by on Saddleworth Moor and Brady went off with Bennett, supposedly looking for a lost glove.
 After about thirty minutes Brady returned alone, carrying a spade that he had hidden there earlier, and, in response to Hindley's questions, said that he had sexually assaulted Bennett and strangled him with a piece of string.

 Lesley Ann Downey

 Brady and Hindley visited a funfair in Ancoats on 26 December 1964 and noticed that ten-year-old Lesley Ann Downey was apparently alone.
 They approached her and deliberately dropped some shopping they were carrying, then asked her for help in taking the packages to their car, and then to Wardle Brook Avenue.
 At the house, Downey was undressed, gagged and forcibly posed for photographs before being raped and killed, perhaps strangled with a piece of string.
 The attack was recorded on a reel-to-reel audio tape, with both Brady and Hindley's voices appearing, as their victim screamed and begged for mercy.
 Hindley later maintained that she went to run a bath for Downey and found the victim dead when she returned; Brady claimed that Hindley committed the murder.
-The following morning Brady and Hindley drove Downey's body to Saddleworth Moor and buried her—naked with her clothes at her feet—in a shallow grave.
+The following morning Brady and Hindley drove Downey's body to Saddleworth Moor and buried her – naked with her clothes at her feet – in a shallow grave.